 WCHS Board of Directors

-Judy Bodway, President - Winona Robert Fischer, VP - Winona Tom Bremer, Treasurer - Winona Jonelle Moore, ex officio Secretary - Winona Michelle Alexander, City Council - Winona Mary Alice Anderson - Winona Sandra Burke - Winona Jerome Christenson - Winona Jody Dangsingburg - Ridgeway Diane Dingfelder - Rollingstone Marianne Hohenner - Winona Sue Hovell - Galesville, WI Ken Lindamann - Altura Patrick Marek - Winona Janis Martin - Saint Charles Blake Pickart - Goodview Pat Rogers - Winona Mary Stoltman - Winona Nancy Wiltgen - Winona
+Judy Bodway, President - Winona Robert Fischer, VP - Winona Tom Bremer, Treasurer - Winona Jonelle Moore, ex officio Secretary - Winona Michelle Alexander, City Council - Winona Mary Alice Anderson - Winona Sandra Burke - Winona Jerome Christenson - Winona Jody Dangsingburg - Ridgeway Diane Dingfelder - Rollingstone Marianne Hohenner - Winona Sue Hovell - Galesville, WI Ken Lindamann - Altura Patrick Marek - Winona Janis Martin - St. Charles Blake Pickart - Goodview Pat Rogers - Winona Mary Stoltman - Winona Nancy Wiltgen - Winona